-To investigate whether bidders learn from prior experience and how that experience affects bidder behavior, we do the following analysis.
-We first define bidding pattern as a combination of two different measures, the Number of Active Bids in an auction and the Bid/Value Ratio.
-To identify the effects of prior experience while minimizing individual-specific characteristics on bidding behavior, we take a difference-in-difference approach.
+In addition to studying overall bidding behavior, we examine how learning may impact bidding behavior.
+To do so, we first define bidding pattern as a combination of two different measures, the Number of Active Bids14 in an auction and the Bid/Value Ratio.
+To identify the effects of prior experience while minimizing individual-specific characteristics on bidding behavior, we use a difference-in-difference approach.
 First, for each auction, we take the difference of the Number of Active Bids between the current and the previous auctions.
-We then classify all observations into two groups, a winner group where subject(s) won a package in the previous auction, and a loser group.
+We then classify all observations into two groups, a winner group where subject(s) won a package in the previous auction, and a loser group, where they did not.
 Finally, we compare the difference between the two groups.
-We can analyze the Bid/Value Ratio in a similar way.
+We analyze the Bid/Value Ratio in a similar way.

 Result 3 (Effect of Prior Experience on Bidding).
-Losers in a previous auction are significantly more likely to change the number of active bids, compared to winners.
-Losers increase their bid/value ratio, while winners decrease their bid/value ratio.
-The difference is significant.
+Losers in a previous auction are significantly more likely to change their number of active bids, compared to winners.
+Furthermore, losers increase their bid/value ratio, while winners decrease their bid/value ratio.
+The difference is significant at the one-percent level.

 Support.
-A loser in a previous auction changes the number of active bids by 2.12 on average (with a standard error of 0.221), while a winner in the previous auction changes his number of active bids by only 1.22 (with a standard error of .116).
+A loser in a previous auction changes his number of active bids by 2.12, on average (with a standard error of 0.221), while a winner in the previous auction changes his number of active bids by only 1.22 (with a standard error of 0.116).
 The difference is statistically significant at the level of 1%.
 A two-sample t-test with equal variances yields a p-value of 0.0001.

-A loser in a previous auction increases the bid/value ratio by 0.102 on average (with a standard error of 0.031), while winner in the previous auction decreases his bid/value ratio by 0.047 (with a standard error of .039).
-The difference is statistically significant at the level of 1%.
+Furthermore, a loser in a previous auction increases his bid/value ratio by 0.102 on average (with a standard error of 0.031), while a winner in the previous auction decreases his bid/value ratio by 0.047 (with a standard error of 0.039).
+The difference is statistically significant at the 1% level.
 A two-sample t-test with equal variances yields a p-value of 0.0084.

-Result 3 indicates that participants learn from prior experience.
-The directions of change for winners and losers are intuitive, and yet at the same time, indicating that the dominant strategy is not transparent to a substantial fraction of the participants.
+Result 3 indicates that participants in our study learn from prior experience.
+The directions of change for winners and losers are intuitive, yet indicate that the dominant strategy is not transparent to a substantial number of participants, who adjust their behavior by trial and error.